DolphyWind/dolphywind.github.io/content/posts/the_silly_solution.md

     return n5 / 4 + 1;
 }
 ```
-But I couldn't check whether the above code was correct or not because in the first version of her code
+But I couldn't check whether the above code was correct or not because the first version of her code
 had some bugs.
 And I missed one of them, so the results produced were unreliable.
 So about 30 mins later
 I posted an obfuscated version of the code to the server.
 And the troll informed me that the for `n=16`
 the C version of the code returned 2 and the python version of the code returned 1.
 She then later explained
 that it was caused by the modulus operator behavior in C. It turns out that C standard allows some modulus
 operations to yield negative results.
 So replacing `(-d)%4` with `(4-d)%4` fixed most of the issues.
 However,
 the code still produced wrong results for some values.
 But it was easy to fix, I just needed to check whether
-`n5` was less than zero or not and return zero if it was.
+`n5` was less than zero or not, and return zero if it was.
 With those little changes, the first fully functioning
-version of the silly was ready.
-(Oh and I also rewrote it, it now finds the number of fours in the solution with the most amount of fours):
+version of the "silly" was ready.
+(Oh and I also rewrote it, it now finds the number of fours in the solution with
+the most amount of fours):

 ```c
 int silly(int n)